Strands of Starlight: Plot summary

 Miriam persuades Terrill to go with her to free Mika from the Inquisition's prison.
 In a final full-contact sparring match with Terrill, Miriam concludes her transformation into an Elf.
 As a symbol of acceptance of her completed change, she formally takes the Elvish form of her name, Mirya.
 She and Terrill go on to infiltrate the prison.
-Using their Elven senses and agility to find humanly-impossible ways of piercing the tight security, they make their way to the dungeon, free Mika, slaughter the inquisitors, and flee.
+Using their Elven senses and agility to find humanly impossible ways of piercing the tight security, they make their way to the dungeon, free Mika, slaughter the inquisitors, and flee.

 After leaving the city, Mirya, Mika, and Terrill return to Saint Brigid.
 Still unable to abandon her quest for vengeance, Mirya uses her Elven powers to search through all of the potential futures, and she forces into reality what had been only a dimly possible future, wherein Baron Roger and she can duel.
 As a result, Baron Roger conceives the idea of arranging a sham hawking trip in nearby Beldon forest, where Mirya will be waiting for him, so that he will have the privacy to violate a young woman in his care.

 When Roger arrives, Mirya initiates a sword battle with him.
 Finally, Mirya prevails over him, wounding him mortally.
-Realizing only then that keeping him alive is better than killing him, she heals him then uses her powers to remake his mind so that he is less aggressive, less ambitious, and committed to keeping the Free Towns safe.
+Realizing only then that keeping him alive is better than killing him, she heals him and then uses her powers to remake his mind so that he is less aggressive, less ambitious, and committed to keeping the Free Towns safe.